 The Blacksmiths Gate

-The old city of Bruges used to be walled and have town gates for entry.
+The old city of Bruges used to be walled and had town gates for entry.
 Today one of the most fascinating surviving town gates is Blacksmiths Gate.
 What makes this gate so unique is the human skull that adorns the Yellow brick facade.

 In reality, it is a replica of a skull that was placed there as a warning for traitors.
 Prominent citizens in the 1600s conspired against the city with the French and had their heads chopped off and displayed.
 The remnants of the original skull are housed in the Archaeological Museum in Bruges.